WHY CHOOSE BREEDEN LAW OFFICE:

 State law tells courts to divide assets and debts equitably between the spouses.
 That could be 50/50, but it doesn’t have to.
 Many factors can influence a different property distribution.

-Dividing marital debts can become contentious, particularly if a spouse feels the other person wracked up unnecessary consumer debts.
+Dividing marital debts can become contentious, particularly if a spouse feels the other person racked up unnecessary consumer debts.
 Even without hard feelings, you’ll need to address debts, such as mortgages, auto loans, medical debt, and credit cards.

 Alimony